ibm-cloud-docs/solution-tutorials/computer-vision-powerai-inprogress.md

 6. On the Schematics page, Click on **Generate Plan**.
 7. Once the plan has successfully generated, a new item appears under Recent Activity saying Plan Generated.
 Click **Apply plan** to provision
    * a VPC
-   * Front-end and Back-end subnets
+   * a backend subnet
-   * VM in each subnet within the VPC and a particular region and availability zone (AZ)
+   * VM within the backend subnet in VPC (particular region and availability zone (AZ))
    * Floating IP (FIP) address on the public Internet for the front-end subnet
    * Security group with a rule that allows ingress traffic on port 22 (for SSH)

-## Access the frontend webapp
+## Create and access a web app
 ## Train and deploy a deep learning model